adinarmey/munging-open-data/manuscript/chapter03.md

 1. Google also offers a "Google Places API" which lets you look up businesses and other public places around a map location.
-Explore this API and find out how to request a list of all bookstores within 50km of my office.
+Explore this API and find out how to request a list of all bookstores within 50km of my office, using the "Nearby Search" method.
 My office is at latitude 33.417, longitude -111.934.

-2. The Google Places API also offers a "details" mode that gives you more information about one business at a time.
-Use this API to load all the *reviews* that Google provides for each bookstore.
-Calculate the average review score.
+2. Find the average "rating" of each bookstore in the data and save it.

 3. Now use the Google Maps Distance Matrix API to get the driving distance from each bookstore to my office.
 Now store all this data in a MongoDB